Hietamaki/ship-passage-predictor/README.md

 # Ship Movement Predictor

-Takes AIS geo data of ship movement and plots them on a map.
+Uses historical AIS geodata of ship movement and builds a model based on knn method that can predict future ship movement.

 PEP8 compliant, ignoring space identantion requirement (W191, E265).
+Also max line length is set to 99.

 Module requirements
 ------
 Use pip3 or Anaconda for packages management.
-Using pip on Windows use Gohlke's binary packages (https://www.lfd.uci.edu/~gohlke/pythonlibs/) if the PiP package isn't working.
+If you are using pip on Windows, Gohlke's binary packages is required for uninstallable PyPi modules (https://www.lfd.uci.edu/~gohlke/pythonlibs/).

 - alphashape
 - cartopy (*)